St. Anthony of Padua Parish, Chicopee

-St. Anthony of Padua Parish - designated for Polish immigrants in Chicopee, Massachusetts, United States.
+St. Anthony of Padua Parish is designated for Polish immigrants in Chicopee, Massachusetts, United States.

-Founded 1926.
+It was founded in 1926.
 It is one of the Polish-American Roman Catholic parishes in New England in the Diocese of Springfield in Massachusetts.

 On August 29, 2009, it was announced by His Excellency Bishop Timothy McDonnell that the church of the Nativity of the Blessed Virgin Mary and St. Mary of the Assumption in the Willimansett section of Chicopee were to be merged with St. Anthony of Padua forming the new territorial parish for the Willimansett Section of Chicopee.